RunestoneInteractive/RunestoneServer/docker/README.rst

 The first time you run the command will take a **lot** longer as it downloads containers then installs software into the various containers.
+You may ignore a red message about the Jobe container.
 After it is complete, you can go to http://localhost/ to see the application (if you configured a hostname, substitute it for localhost).
 If everything so far is set up correctly, you should see a welcome/login page.
 Continue in the instructions to add book(s), course(s) and a user account.

 Introducing `rsmanage`
 ^^^^^^^^^^^^^^^^^^^^^^